 Introduces students to basic project management concepts and reinforces those concepts through the use of project management software.
 Provides students with the knowledge and skills necessary to plan, organize and control projects.
 Key topics include monitoring and controlling schedules, progress reporting, risk management, quality management, cost management as well as contracting and procurement.
-Graduate students will analyze a case study; present it to the class; and provide a 10-15 page written report on the case study analysis to the instructor.
+Graduate students will analyze a case study; present report on the case study analysis to the instructor.
 Prerequisite: Permission of instructor or MGMT 500.

-CIS 649 Ed Tech Leadership
+CIS 649 Ed Tech Leadership 3.